Geeks in Phoenix

 SFC

 Windows has a built-in program called System File Checker (SFC) to check system files for corruption and incorrect versions.
 SFC is run inside of an administrative command prompt.
-Just follow the link below for your version Windows for instructions on how to bring up an admin command prompt.
+Just follow the link below for your version of Windows for instructions on how to bring up an admin command prompt.

 Open an Administrative Command Prompt in Windows 11